 Frequently Asked Questions

-How long does it take to get housing?
+How long will it take to get a Voucher?
 What happens when I reach the top of the waiting list?

-At the end of the orientation you will be issued a voucher you can take to a private landlord anywhere in the city of Seattle.
-From the date your voucher is issued, you will have 120 days to locate a suitable apartment or house and sign a lease with the landlord.
+Expect it to take about 90 days from the time you return your application packet until you are issued a Voucher, due to processing timelines.
+At the end of the orientation you will be issued a Housing Choice Voucher you can take to a private landlord anywhere in the city of Seattle.
+From the date your voucher is issued, you will have 120 days to locate a suitable rental unit and request tenancy approval from the Housing Authority.
+You must find a place within 120 days after your voucher is issued, or your voucher will expire.

 I'm a victim of domestic violence.
 Does this give me waiting list priority?